Takuhatsu/oxcryptopunks-image-generator/README.md

 If we want all characters to be, let's say, _pigeons_, we need to match `numberOfCombinations` and `maxSupply` from `config.js`, then run `generateCombinations.js`.
 But what if we want 6000 males, 3780 females, 99 pigeons, 88 zombies, 24 apes, and 9 aliens?
 This how we made it for OxCRYPTOPUNKS™:

 1. Set up `config.js` files to read folders for _male_ characters.  `maxSupply` should be set to 10000, and `numberOfCombinations` to 6000.
 2. After we ran `generateCombinations.js`, assuming that `list-of-layers.json` for males already done, we're getting 6000 unique combinations.
 Each combination receives a random number from 0 to 10000 (`maxSupply`).
 It's made for random population, so we don't have a burger of only male-characters, then only female-characters in a row.

+> **Tip:** Run `generateStatistic.js` after generating combinations to check if all layers were used.
+If the desired statistics were not met, adjust the weights and regenerate the combinations.

+3. Run `generateNFTCollection.js` to turn combinations into images and metadata files.
+It is suggested to generate each character type into its own folder (e.g.: _images_male_, _metadata_male_).
+Output folders are controlled through `config.js`.
-3. Then we modify `config.js` file to switch it to female-characters, change `numberOfCombinations` to 3800 (`maxSupply` should be left the same), generate a new `list-of-layers.json`, and run `generateCombinations2.js`.
+4. Modify `config.js` file to switch it to female-characters, change `numberOfCombinations` to 3800 (`maxSupply` should be left the same), generate a new `list-of-layers.json`, and run `generateCombinations2.js`.

-> **Note:** When we run generateCombinations2.js, the code checks which numbers were already assigned, and assigns available numbers from 0 to maxSupply.
+> **Tip:** When we run `generateCombinations2.js`, the code checks which numbers were already assigned, and assigns available numbers from 0 to `maxSupply`.

+5. We can check which numbers are still available by running checkAvailableNumbers.js.
+This code will create availableNumbers.json with needed information.

+> **Tip:** `checkAvailableNumbers.js` will be checking the current `images` folders that are controlled through `config.js`!

+6. Pigeons, zombies, apes, and aliens combinations were also generated with generateCombinations2.js, because only generateCombinations2 checks which numbers are already taken.

+7. When all the types of character are generated, consider to copy/paste images to ./output/images folder and metadata to ./output/metadata folder.